CodeNKoffee/packship/README.md

 ### For Existing Packages

-If you’re updating an existing package, update the version and then publish:
+If you're updating an existing package, update the version and then publish:

 ```bash
 npm version patch/minor/major      # Depending on your release